Setasign/SetaPDF-Signer-Addon-Google-Cloud-KMS/README.md

-#  SetaPDF-Signer component modules for the Google Cloud KMS.
+#  SetaPDF-Signer component module for the Google Cloud KMS.

 This package offers module for the [SetaPDF-Signer](https://www.setasign.com/signer) component that allow you to use the [Google Cloud Key Management Service](https://cloud.google.com/kms/docs) to **digital sign PDF documents in pure PHP**.